fattorib/ZeRO-transformer/README.md

 # Transformer - JAX

 Tested codebase for TPU/GPU training on GPT-style transformers in JAX.
+Supports

 # Setup